Partners and collaborators

 - Consortium for Ocean-Ice Modelling in Australia (COSIMA)

-- Department of Agriculture, Water and the Environment (DAWE)
+- Department of Climate Change, Energy, the Environment and Water (DCCEEW)

 - Geoscience Australia